What to Expect from San Francisco in July

 By July, San Francisco's typical weather pattern includes lots of fog and on the average, you'll encounter fewer days of sunshine than in the spring or fall.
 That fog is wet and the winds that accompany it make it all feel much cooler than the thermometer reading might imply.

-For the same reasons, July isn't the best of months to go to the beach in San Francisco.
+For the same reasons, July isn't the best month to go to the beach in San Francisco.
 It's likely to be gray and foggy, and the water is frigid.

 Average High Temperature: 69°F/21°C